 Strategies should be bespoke to your business, but it's certainly helpful to have some guiding examples of conclusions teams may typically thrive towards.
 Having a vague strategy such as 'sell more products' offers no real actionable steps to achieve the goal, or worse, it could besmirch the profit margins if team members abandon typical pricing structures simply to ensure the maximum units are shipped.
 More likely, a team will produce thoughtful aims such as:

-There could be some counter-intuitive moments whereby the business realises that a quick profit from a certain new product or service may actually impair their influence or status in a market.
-As an example, if a company championing an environmental ethos was to partner with a company that is known to have no regard for sustainability, the first company could be perceived as tone-deaf and have their market position weakened.
+There could be some counter-intuitive moments whereby the business realizes that a quick profit from a certain new product or service may actually impair their influence or status in a market.
+As an example, if a company championing an environmental ethos were to partner with a company that is known to have no regard for sustainability, the first company could be perceived as tone-deaf and have its market position weakened.

 As a final example of strategic aims, a team may define exactly how they plan to grow.
 One idea would be to focus on customer retention and loyalty.
 By creating a brand that customers are fiercely loyal to, they may enjoy higher referral rates and allow new products or services to reach a high audience of interested previous customers.

-Once your strategy is finished, it’s important to communicate it to everyone in your organisation with brevity.
-The top level team needs to live and breathe the strategy into all their decision making and ensure they know what they need to do, and importantly why they are doing it.
+Once your strategy is finished, it's important to communicate it to everyone in your organization with brevity.
+The top-level team needs to live and breathe the strategy into all their decision-making and ensure they know what they need to do and, importantly, why they are doing it.
 Equally, even the entry-level team members should understand the direction the company is headed and how they can contribute to this success.
-Strategy is not an overnight journey but a long term journey that should ideally last at least 3-5 years.
+Strategy is not an overnight journey but a long-term journey that should ideally last at least 3-5 years.

-When your strategy is discovered, tested, and found to be an ideal fit for the company you should expect to enjoy certain benefits.
-Having a focused team, able to effortlessly align their input to the company's intended output will harmonise with an overall conviction to make impact in the right way, at the right time, with the right audience.
+When your strategy is discovered, tested, and found to be an ideal fit for the company, you should expect to enjoy certain benefits.
+Having a focused team able to effortlessly align their input to the company's intended output will harmonize with an overall conviction to make an impact in the right way, at the right time, with the right audience.